Ecstasy and Wine

-Ecstasy and Wine is a compilation album by the Irish-English alternative rock band My Bloody Valentine, released in February 1989 on Lazy Records.
+Ecstasy and Wine is a compilation album by the Irish alternative rock band My Bloody Valentine, released in February 1989 on Lazy Records.
 It features the band's second mini album, Ecstasy, and the single "Strawberry Wine", both of which were previously released on Lazy Records in November 1987.

 Release and reception

 An alternate mix of "Strawberry Wine" was used on the album due to an error by personnel at Lazy Records.
 Released without the band's consent, at the time of Ecstasy and Wines release My Bloody Valentine were signed to Creation Records on which the band had released their debut studio album, Isn't Anything (1988).

 Upon its release, Ecstasy and Wine peaked at number 2 on the United Kingdom Independent Albums Chart.
 David Stubbs, offering a mixed review in Melody Maker, referred to the album as "a more quiet and mannered affair than Isn't Anything" and described its material as "a muffled, pastoral drone … overshadowed by a distant whirlwind of feedback".
 Writing for AllMusic in a positive retrospective review, Bradley Torreano described the compilation as "the sound of a band discovering its unique voice" with vocalists and guitarists Kevin Shields and Bilinda Butcher "exploring the guitar landscapes that would later become their trademark"; Torreano rated the album four out of five stars.